yejh123/yejh123.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am pursuing a three-year master's degree at Tsinghua University, advised by Prof. [Hai-Tao Zheng](https://scholar.google.com/citations?user=7VPeORoAAAAJ&hl=zh-CN) in [THUKE Lab](https://github.com/THUKElab).
+Currently, I am pursuing a three-year master's degree at Tsinghua University [THUKE Lab](https://github.com/THUKElab), advised by Prof. [Hai-Tao Zheng](https://scholar.google.com/citations?user=7VPeORoAAAAJ&hl=zh-CN).
 Prior to this, I obtained my bachelor's degree in Computer Science and Technology from South China University of Technology in 2022.

 My research focuses on natural language processing (NLP) and machine learning (ML).
 To be more specific, my research interests lie in: